Ray-Hsueh/Ballsdex-Rays-Packages/rewards/Functional explanation.md

 ## User Experience
 - When a reward is distributed, users will receive a private message notification (if possible) informing them about the reward type and details.
 - Users can click the button below to view and claim their pending rewards.
-If there are no pending rewards, they will see a message indicating that there are no rewards to claim.
 - After claiming, users will receive a confirmation message showing the reward they received.